-Vice-Chair, Investment Committee

-Retired, City Council member for the City of Baltimore.
+Vice-Chair, Investment Committee Term expires December 31, 2020 Retired, City Council member for the City of Baltimore.
 She is also a former financial advisor and has more than 30 years financial experience.
 Appointed by Mayor, subject to City Council confirmation.